guno1928/alos-http/README.md

-# ALOS HTTP - go web framework with io_uring support
+# ALOS HTTP - Go web framework on a custom epoll networking stack

 > **Linux x86-64 only.** ALOS HTTP requires **Linux** on **amd64 (x86-64)** CPUs.
 It does not support Windows, macOS, ARM, or any other OS/architecture combination.
 If you are on Windows or macOS, use Docker or a Linux VM to run it.